 Editor’s note (2016): Since this article was published in 2013, there have been many exciting developments in research on viral suppression and treatment as prevention.
-We now have substantial evidence that maintaining an undetectable viral load virtually eliminates the risk of transmitting HIV to sex partners.
+We now have substantial evidence that people living with HIV who maintain an undetectable viral load to not transmit HIV to sex partners.
 For an update on the science, read “Zero transmission with condomless anal sex and undetectable viral loads in PARNTER Study,” and “Raw sex: What the research says about risk when you’re undetectable.”

 Last month, we asked for your burning questions about “undetectable” viral load.
 Thanks to everyone who posted a question!
 We enlisted Dr. Joanna Eveland of Mission Neighborhood Health Center to answer your questions about what “undetectable” means for your health and for your sex partners.